Tedjoulemohermann/Tedjoulemohermann/README.md

 # Hello !! 👋
 <b>Position</b> : Data analyst
 <b>My role</b> : As Data Analyst my role is to analyze data and transform it into highly valuable metrics for a company.
 I’m responsible for both data collection and data processing as well as guaranteeing data integrity.
 I’ve developed communication and reporting skills to support decision-making processes.

-# A-Portfolio of my projects for my data analyst training
+# A- Data analysis training projects

-## I- My projects made with the python programming language :
+## I-My data analysis training projects with python

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet1_analytics_Hermann.ipynb">Project 1 : Public health study with python. </a>

 <b>Situation</b>: